Daniel-prz/Daniel-prz/README.md

 - 👋 Hi, I’m Daniel Perez
-- 👀 I’m interested in ...
+- 👀 I’m interested in Next.Js, CSS, AI
 - 🌱 I’m currently learning software development at Codex Academy
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫

 <!---
 Daniel-prz/Daniel-prz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.